Advanced Practice Registered Nurses / Physician Assistants

 May assist in employee health activities.

-Assist the Nurse Manager in the supervision of Medical Assistants in clinic.
+Assist the Nurse Manager in the supervision of Medical Assistants in the clinic.

 Performs other duties determined as necessary by the Nurse Manager, Director of Nursing or Chief Nursing Officer.